nmarley/dashruby/README.md

 * We enforces canonical and determinstic ECDSA signatures for maximum compatibility and security using native OpenSSL functions.
 * We treat endianness explicitly.
 Even though most systems are little-endian, it never hurts to show where indianness is important.

-The goal is to provide a complete Bitcoin toolkit in Ruby.
+The goal is to provide a complete Dash toolkit in Ruby.

 ## How to run tests